biosp4rk/mzmr/readme.txt

   - Removed duplicate versions of rooms in Crateria
   - Fixed bug where Varia Suit's item wouldn't spawn after obtaining fully powered suit
   - Fixed music that plays when suitless sequence is skipped
+  - Config strings from previous versions are no longer valid

 1.2.1 - 2018-10-13
   - Improvements to item requirement logic